Quah Kim Song: Personal life

 Quah was married to Shirley Wang, a bank manager at OCBC.
 She was a member of the Honeydrops, a music group that participated in Talentime, a talent competition organised by Radio Television Singapore.
-They had two children, Leonora and Leon.
-Shirley succumbed to cancer in 2007.
+They had two children.
+Wang died of cancer in 2007.

-Quah is currently the partner of Workers' Party politician Sylvia Lim.
+Since 2013, Quah has been the long-time partner of Workers' Party politician Sylvia Lim.
+They married in January 2025.